jgohbb/bamazon/README.md

 ![connect](images/1-connectingPage.png)

-This will provide the customer with a snapshot of what is available for sale.
+On selecting the 'View Inventory" option, the customer will be provided with a snapshot of what is available for sale.
 The table incude a unique item ID, product, unit price and available stocks.
 Customer will then be prompted to either place an order or if nothing is interesting leave the app.

 ![inventory](images/2-ViewInventory.png)